-- 4.28 New developments such as the proposed high density mixed use redevelopment of the Travis Perkins site should support healthy lifestyles by creating a spatial strategy that can support connected spaces where people do not have to rely on the private car for their daily routine of school, work, shopping and leisure.
-Enabling active lifestyles and opportunities for social interaction is a priority. - 4.29 The Local Plan should provide open space within developments where possible, alongside a policy framework to allow for off-site enhancements where appropriate, particularly when they can improve provision for existing communities.
-Standards within policies that determine the quantity and quality of provision should reflect an evidence-based assessment of need and benefits delivered. - 4.30 A further measure to ensure new developments should support healthy lifestyles is for them to consider the needs of all age ranges and abilities in the detailed design of open spaces and public realm.
+- 4.29 New developments should support healthy lifestyles by creating a spatial strategy that can support connected spaces where people do not have to rely on the private car for their daily routine of school, work, shopping and leisure.
+Enabling active lifestyles and opportunities for social interaction is a priority. - 4.30 The Local Plan should provide open space within developments where possible, alongside a policy framework to allow for off-site enhancements where appropriate, particularly when they can improve provision for existing communities.
+Standards within policies that determine the quantity and quality of provision should reflect an evidence-based assessment of need and benefits delivered. - 4.31 A further measure to ensure new developments should support healthy lifestyles is for them to consider the needs of all age ranges and abilities in the detailed design of open spaces and public realm.
 New developments should also encourage healthy eating choices through the provision of healthy options and minimising/preventing fast food outlets.